elisymlabs/elisym-mcp/README.md

 |-----|-------------|
 | `elisym://identity` | Agent's public key (npub), name, description, and capabilities |
 | `elisym://wallet` | Solana wallet address and balance (available when payments are configured) |

-## Roadmap

-- CI/CD: GitHub Actions for cross-compilation and automated publishing

 ## See Also